valencik/mastersAPSC/documents/thesis/thesis.md

 In this subsection, the analysis described finds identifiers that are similar to one another.

 %- Online vs offline
-Searching for similar identifiers could happen either online (immediately after the user submits a query) or offline (before the app is presented to users).
+Searching for similar identifiers could happen either online (immediately after the user-submits a query) or offline (before the app is presented to users).
 Because our database is static and manually updated with new entries periodically, the offline approach makes sense.
 An additional benefit to the offline approach is that it can be easily moderated and tweaked with user submitted suggestions.
 The general problem is referred to as approximate string matching.
 If the supplied query was `A.Herzan`, then `A. Herzan` would be considered an approximate string match.
 This type of match could be found without much sophistication.
 However, we want to also consider more difficult matches like `J.Svenne` and `J.P.Svenne`.
-Approximate string matching libraries often use the Levenshtein Distance metric to compare strings @string-matching-tour.
+Approximate string matching libraries often use the Levenshtein distance metric to compare strings @string-matching-tour.

 ### Levenshtein Distance
 String edit distance measures such as the Levenshtein Distance @Levenshtein66 offer an easy first approach to analyzing the author names.